Need an EPC in Stonebridge?

 More Info

 An EPC rates the property from an A, the highest, to a G the lowest.
-To legally rent a property, the energy rating has to be at least an E. The regulations that govern this is known as The Minimum Energy Efficiency Standard or (MEES) for short.
+To legally let a property, the energy rating needs to be at least an E. The regulations that govern this is known as The Minimum Energy Efficiency Standard or (MEES) for short.
 For more information on MEES visit the government website for landlord guidance.

 If your property is currently an F or G it cannot legally be let on a new rental.
-Should there be an existing tenant in the property and the rating is lower than an E, then the landlord will have to do something to get the rating up to an E.
+If there is an existing tenant in the property and the rating is lower than an E, then the landlord will have to do something to get the rating up to an E.

 How To Find If You Have A Valid EPC